-World's largest endoscope repair cente (San José, California) 2 Supporting endoscopist training Demand for early diagnosis and minimally invasive treatment is expanding along with the rapid economic growth in China and other Asian countries.
+World's largest endoscope repair cente (San José, California) High Repair Quality Endoscopes, which are inserted directly into the human body, must meet strict safety and performance standards.
+This applies both to new instruments and instruments being returned to healthcare professionals following service.
+Therefore, it is required that fully repaired items have the same level of quality as new products.
+"Safe, stable use" is one of the essential values of endoscopes.
+With this kind of thinking, Olympus has continued to strive to enhance its service system, ever since the start of the endoscope business in 1952. \Major repairs: An overhaul involving the dismantling, inspection, and repair of malfunctioning equipment 2 Supporting endoscopist training Demand for early diagnosis and minimally invasive treatment is expanding along with the rapid economic growth in China and other Asian countries.
 Like in Japan, the U.S., and Europe, Olympus actively supports training for endoscopists by providing training opportunities on the safe and effective use of Olympus products, which allows doctors to be familiar with new products and procedures in China and other Asian countries.

-Efforts in China In addition to the progress which the Chinese government is making in reforming medical care.
-China's population is also rapidly aging in a manner similar to U.S. and European countries.
+Efforts in China In addition to the progress which the Chinese government is making in reforming medical care, China's population is also rapidly aging in a manner similar to U.S. and European countries.
 In medical facilities, therefore, the number of endoscopists are unable to keep up with the growing number of patients, making the development of new endoscopists an urgent matter.
 In 2008, Olympus built the China Medical Training & Education Center Shanghai in the research and industry development district outside of Shanghai in China.
 This site is conveniently located near Shanghai Airport, making it easy for doctors to visit from all over China.
 Behind the futuristic exterior of the building are located both a training center and a call center.
 The training center is set up to allow for the training of gastrointestinal endoscopic examinations, as well as training on the operation of endotherapy devices and surgical products.
-A lecture hall capable of seating close to 100 people is located on the uppermost floor and is wired for high-capacity broadband communications, making academic exchange possible for doctors both inside and outside China Training of sales representatives and repair and service technicians is also performed at China Medical Training & Education Center Shanghai, which contributes to improving the quality of Olympus' marketing services.
+A lecture hall capable of seating close to 100 people is located on the uppermost floor and is wired for high-capacity broadband communications, making academic exchange possible for doctors both inside and outside China.
+Training of sales representatives and repair and service technicians is also performed at China Medical Training & Education Center Shanghai, which contributes to improving the quality of Olympus' marketing services.
 The call center handles communications with medical facilities, sales representatives, repair technicians, and dealers throughout the country, with an equivalent level to that of Japan, U.S., Europe.
 Olympus opened similar training centers in Beijing in 2010 and in Guangzhou in 2013, further accelerating support for training new Chinese endoscopists.
 Based at the three in-house training centers, as well as at collaborative training centers affiliated with nationwide, Olympus is supporting training for endoscopists throughout China by providing a range of learning programs.
 Olympus also invites Japanese doctors to China who tutor Chinese trainers.
 Most recently, we have been supporting Japanese doctors who provide online lectures on the activities of Chinese trainers and evaluate as well as comment on case presentations.
-Through these and other efforts, Olympus has achieved remarkable growth in recent vears Chinese Sales Growth Trends in the Medical Business Revenue in China - Ratio of Revenue in China Accounted for by Medical Business Sales (¥ Billion)
+Through these and other efforts, Olympus has achieved remarkable growth in recent years.
+Olympus China Medical Training & Education Center Shanghai (C-TEC Shanghai)